BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Notes.md

 # Module 1 - Complexity and ADTs

+## Lecture - Complexity

+Trade-off: Faster or more space

+Trend analysis:

+- Basic shape not changed.
+Ignore the constant factor.
+- Focus on Dominant term.
+- Lower order terms are not constant: they introduce bumps. when N is small, it might cause some problem.
+But not impact while N become big.

+Estimation:

+- **Upper bound**, Big-O or $O(g(n))$: For all $n > \beta$, $\alpha g(n) \ge f(n)$

+- **Lower bound**, $\Omega (g(n))$: For all $n > \beta$, $\alpha g(n) \le f(n)$
+- $\Theta(g(n))$: For all $n > \beta$, $\alpha_1 g(n) \ge f(n) \ge \alpha_2 g(n)$

+Runtime is more important than space because memory are cheap now a days.

+P, NP: relationship not proven.
+Open question, we believe P belongs to NP.

+- Sort: n to $n^2$, and serach typically 1 to n.

+- NP: Factorial and exponential time

+## Lecture - ADT

+Decribe the objects from user perspective

+- User hat - Outside box (ADT is a blackbox)
+- Progrmmer hat - Inside box

+OOP, three precepts

+- Inheritance
+- Polymorphism
+- Encapsulation
+  - Information hiding
+  - Access control

+Data abstraction: divorce data and how it is stored from the way it is used.

+All solutions have its own pros and cons.
+Trade-off, restriction.

+ADT: Write a class.
+Use pre-conditions, post-conditions, invariants.

+ADT format:

+​	ADT Name

+​		Data: Describe he nature of the data and any initialization.

+​		Methods

+​			Method_1

+​				Input: Data from the client

+​				Precondition: Necessary state of the system (what needs to be true) before executng the opereation

+​				Process: Action performed with the data

+​				Postcondition: State of the system (what needs to be true) after executing the operation.

+​				Output: Data values returned to the client

+​			Method_2

+​	End ADT Name

 ## 1.1 Data structures

 Choosing the best data structure often requires determining which data structure provides a good balance given expected uses.
 Ex: If a program requires fast insertion of new data,